 What we know about former One Direction member Liam Payne’s death

-(CNN) — Former One Direction band member Liam Payne has died at age 31 after falling from the third floor of the CasaSur Palermo Hotel in Buenos Aires, Argentina, according to police.
-The exact circumstances surrounding his death are still unclear.
+(CNN) — Former One Direction band member Liam Payne died at age 31 on Wednesday after falling from the third floor of the CasaSur Palermo Hotel in Buenos Aires, Argentina, according to police.
+The exact circumstances surrounding his death are under investigation.

 Here’s what we know: